MeshJS/mesh.plutus/README.md

 # Multi-Sig Contract

+Parameterized contract for multi-sig unlocking.
+Requires re-compilation to modify the addresses allowed to sign.
+The parameters are a list of PubKeyHash and an Integer representing the minimum number of signatories from the list required to unlock funds.

 ### How to use it with Mesh
 #### Redeemer and Datum
 Can put anything, as it does not enter in the validation process.